sybrew/hover-highlights/readme.txt

 === Hover Highlights - Editor highlighting ===
 Contributors: Cybr
 Donate link: https://github.com/sponsors/sybrew
-Tags: blocks, highlighter, Gutenberg, Block Editor Requires at least: 5.0
+Tags: blocks, accessibility, a11y, highlighter, Gutenberg, Block Editor Requires at least: 5.0
 Tested up to: 6.2
 Stable tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-"Hover Highlights - Editor highlighting" adds highlighting on hover and a distraction-free experience on focus for the Gutenberg/Block Editor.
+Adds highlighting on hover with a distraction-free experience for the Gutenberg/Block Editor.

 == Description ==

 Hover Highlights is a simple WordPress plugin that adds a subtle highlight effect to the Gutenberg/Block Editor.
 When you hover over a block, it gets highlighted with a dashed outline and a box-shadow.
 The highlight disappears when you focus on the block to reduce distraction.

 This plugin is ideal for content creators who want to visually distinguish individual blocks within the Block Editor.

+_The code and this readme are mostly written by ChatGPT._

 == Installation ==